Musical instruments in Zambia: musical bow

 The open side of the gourd rests on the player’s chest.
 During singing, it is continuously moved from and onto the chest to regulate the resonance.

 Musical instruments in Zambia: musical bow.
-The index finger of the left hand rests on the place where the rope divides the string in two.
-By pushing the tip of the thumb against the string the player makes a third tone, by shortening the longest of the pieces .
+The index finger of the left hand rests on the point where the rope divides the string into two.
+By pressing the tip of the thumb against the string, the player shortens the longest of the pieces to produce a third tone.

 Kasubika Saka tuning his kantimbwa, 1981.

 Musical instruments in Zambia: musical bow.
-The kantimbwa is a men’s leisure instrument1See Get-togethers of men., like the kalimba, be it that the songs have more to do with hunting and mourning.
+The kantimbwa is a men’s leisure instrument1See Get-togethers of men., similar to the kalimba, though its songs are more often related to hunting and mourning.

-Some kantimbwa songs consisted of only one line, like mankubala songs.
+Some kantimbwa songs consisted of only one line, like some mankubala songs.

 Musical instruments in Zambia: musical bow.
 Other kantimbwa songs are long.
-The player puts lines within the same musango one pair after the other and repeats them.
+The player strings strophes within the same musango, one pair after another, and repeats them.

 A song accompanied on the kantimbwa by Mika Mwape Chungwa, 1986.